 Implementing management practices that prevent typical agricultural pollutants from entering groundwater and surface waters is the main requirement of the Order.
-Because of powerful incentives to conserve water in the arid Coachella Valley, management practices for optimizing the uptake of irrigation water by crops, and the nutrients and pesticides that are applied with it, are already being used in the Coachella Valley.
+Because of ongoing conservation efforts by IID and sediment reduction programs implemented by the ICFB, management practices for optimizing the uptake of irrigation water by crops, and the nutrients and pesticides that are applied with it, are already being used in the Imperial Valley.
 The costs of these management practices can be offset by increased crop yields and reduced water and chemical costs.
 The cost of implementing additional management practices could be a component of the overall costs of complying with the Order but is not considered in the scope of this Cost Analysis.